I had the pleasure of speaking at the ACEI conference about resilience. This is what I talked about:

 - Other words used are adaptability and flexibility, The ability to adjust to changing circumstances.
 To do that you need to be aware of what those changing circumstances are.

 - Let me take you on a journey of a number of books and concepts that should help you do that.
 I will frame that in what in my view are four key trends, namely exponential, climate change, circular and social innovation.

 I will finish with a tool we developed to help you filter and make sense of all the changes that are coming our way.

-COP21 is the first indication that government are starting to the this serious.
+- COP21 is the first indication that governments are starting to this serious.
 Which means that legislation and regulation will follow.
 Consider how in the future natural capital will be taken into consideration when you calculate your cost price.
 That will go way beyond carbon loading.

 “No ordinary disruption” talks about how we are running out of materials.
 Copper, zinc, but also water and sand.
 Which means prices of supplies will go up.
 The only way to truly secure supplies in the future is to go fully circular.

 - “Thank you for being late” is a very scary book.
 A very grim perspective on globalisation, climate change and society.
 We are now at the stage where one person can destroy the whole planet.
 Social innovation and inclusion will become crucial to avoid that from happening.
 Community development will become a necessity.